Change your water billing

 Did you know that you can choose how you're billed for your water?
 During the Water Opt-in period, you can decide which water plan works best for your household.

-“The Water Opt-in period is available for 4 weeks of the year, and in 2023 it is open from 31 July - 27 August.”
+“The Water Opt-in period is available for 4 weeks of the year, and in 2023 it was open from 31 July - 27 August.”

 Water Billing Options

 There are two water billing options to choose from: the Standard plan and the Water Watchers Plan.

 You will be allocated 772kL of water for $942 per year.
 This is split in two equal parts and charged over two rates notices each financial year.
 This is $471 for six months.
 If you use more than the allocated 772kL, you will be charged $3.61 per kilolitre as an excess water charge.

 Water Watchers Plan (two-part tariff)

 You will be charged a service connection fee of $431 per year.
 This is split into two equal parts and over two rates notices.
 This is $215.50 for six months.